nfons/Crows-Nest/README.md

 ## Environment Variables
 1. **CROW_REPO**
- * Either "gitlab" (default) or "github".
+ * Either "gitlab" or "github" (default).
 Tells which payload parser to use.
 2. **CROW_ZONE_ID**
     * Route53 zone id. can get this from r53 url
 3. **CROW_DNS**
  * base url for r53. i.e if your registered dns is "dev.example.com"
 4. **AWS_ACCESS_KEY_ID**
  * get from AWS IAM
 5. **AWS_SECRET_ACCESS_KEY**